Bithoor: Flora

+Fauna

+Due to local urban development and high human activity, wild animals are absent in Bithoor.

+The town's bird (avifauna) diversity is high, supported by nesting habitats in fruiting trees, ritual food offerings from pilgrims, and river resources.
+Commonly observed bird species include Red-wattled Lapwing(Vanellus indicus), Cattle Egret (Bubulcus ibis), Red-vented Bulbul (Pycnonotus cafer), Comman Crow (Corvus spendens), Comman Myna (Acridotheres tristis), Indian Roller (Coracias benghalensis).

+The wetlands and river stretches in Bithoor are host to visiting migratory birds and local vaders like Red-beasted Flycatcher (Ficedula parva), Black-winged Stilt (Himantopus), Pond Heron (Ardeola grayii), and Pied Kingfisher (Ceryle rudis).

 Demographics

-Bithoor is a Nagar Panchayat city in district of Kanpur Nagar, Uttar Pradesh.
+Bithoor is a Nagar Panchayat city in the district of Kanpur Nagar, Uttar Pradesh.
 The Bithoor city is divided into 10 wards for which elections are held every 5 years.
 As of 2001 India census, Bithoor had a population of 9647.
 Males constitute 55% of the population and females 45%.
-Bithoor has an average literacy rate of 62%, higher than the national average of 59.5%; with male literacy of 70% and female literacy of 53%.
+Bithoor has an average literacy rate of 62%, higher than the national average of 59.5%; the male literacy rate is 70% and female literacy rate is 53%.
 13% of the population is under 6 years of age.
-Bithoor Nagar Panchayat has population of 11,300 of which 6,088 are males while 5,212 are females as per report released by Census India 2011.The population of children aged 0-6 is 1337 which is 11.83% of total population of Bithoor (NP).
+Bithoor Nagar Panchayat has a population of 11,300, of which 6,088 are males while 5,212 are females, as per report released by Census India in 2011.The population of children aged 0-6 is 1337 which is 11.83% of the total population of Bithoor (NP).
 In Bithoor Nagar Panchayat, the female sex ratio is 856 against state average of 912.
-Moreover, the child sex ratio in Bithoor is around 860 compared to Uttar Pradesh state average of 902.
+Moreover, the child sex ratio in Bithoor is around 860 compared to the Uttar Pradesh state average of 902.
 The literacy rate of Bithoor city is 80.61% higher than the state average of 67.68%.
 In Bithoor, male literacy is around 86.01% while the female literacy rate is 74.29%.
-Bithoor Nagar Panchayat has total administration over 1,999 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
+Bithoor Nagar Panchayat has a total administration over 1,999 houses to which it supplies basic amenities like water and sewerage.
+It is also authorized to build roads within the Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.